 If you have a partner things become more complicated straight away.
 I don’t drink that much or spend any times in pubs, social occasions were few and far between so it was easy to manage that.
 It doesn’t even have to be nights out, it could be dinner or lunch.

 I don’t have kids, again this is something that makes things more challenging if you do.
 Meals, shopping and food preparation will get affected here.

 It’s my career, so it was pretty important to stick to things well and see it out for many different reasons related to this.

 You always need to evaluate the goal versus the amount of effort it will take get there.

 Is it realistic in your set of circumstances?

 Everything was in my favour but by the end trust me, I was just tired.

-Work Hard, Try To Achieve Things And Improve, But Know When To Stop And Reflect On Things.
+Work Hard, Try To Achieve Things And Improve, But Know When To Reflect And Enjoy The Process.